mlhartme/stool/README.md

 ### Rationale

-Stool is tenically a Helm wrapper, a stage is a Helm releases, and stage classes provide Helm values.
+Stool is technically a Helm wrapper, a stage is a Helm releases, and directions evaluate to Helm values.
 Like other tools (e.g. [Helmfile](https://github.com/roboll/helmfile), Stool tries to simplify Helm.
 Stool puts an emphasize on powerful value definitions because in our use cases we have many workloads using the same Helm chart with different values.